devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 ### registries[]
 ImageRegistry:
 - `url` *string* the url of the registry (format: myregistry.com:port)
-- `insecure` *bool* flag to allow pushing to registries without HTTPS
+- `insecure` *bool* optional: flag to allow pushing to registries without HTTPS
-- `auth` *RegistryAuth* credentials for pushing to / pulling from the registry
+- `auth` *RegistryAuth* optional: credentials for pushing to / pulling from the registry (devspace automatically tries to find them in the docker credentials store)

 ### registries[].auth
 RegistryAuth: